 Assessment Sub-Committee met since last General Education Committee meeting.

-- After hearing from the committee about the importance of incorporating an International course, it was decided to substitute Intro to Music Lit (MUL2010) for Sociology to do this. - MUL2010 came up for review 1 1/2 years ago, and there were questions about the International designation. - The faculty were given period of time to revise the content or lose the International designation.
+After hearing from the committee about the importance of incorporating an International course, we decided to substitute Intro to Music Lit (MUL2010) for Sociology to do this.
+MUL2010 came up for review 1 1/2 years ago, and there were questions about the International designation.
+The faculty were given period of time to revise the content or lose the International designation.
 The department is expected to report back in February.

-Re-certifying courses: Sub-Committee reviewed syllabi for state core courses.

-- Many of them diverged far from acceptable syllabi, particularly those that had multiple sections within the course. - This should be considered by the full General Education Committee. - Committee support is needed to encourage faculty to bring courses up to standard. - The Committee did not perform a re-certification last year. - In absence of clear certification standards, courses are reverting to old syllabi. - Dr. Julian is meeting with Dr. Lindner next week to find a way to approach faculty and departments, in order to encourage collaboration and build consensus.
+Recertifying courses: Sub-Committee reviewed syllabi for state core courses.
+Many of them had reverted back to far from acceptable syllabi, particularly those that had multiple sections of the same course.
+This should be taken up by the full General Education Committee.
+Need committee support to be able to encourage faculty to bring courses up to standard.
+We did not do a re-certification last year.
+In absence of clear certification standards, courses are reverting to old syllabi.
+Julian is meeting with Lindner next week to find a way to approach faculty and departments to motivate them to participate and not feel punished.